-Due to the COVID-19 pandemic and the related closing of FCPS schools in March 2020, the updates on the monitoring metrics and current work supporting each goal were limited in fiscal year 2020:
+Due to the pandemic and the related closing of FCPS schools in March 2020, the updates on the monitoring metrics and current work supporting each goal were limited in fiscal year 2021:

 - Goal 1 Student Success Strategic focus includes the elimination of gaps in opportunity, access, and achievement for all students; continual progression in Portrait of a Graduate attributes for all FCPS Pre-K-12 students, and ensure all future FCPS families will access high quality early learning experiences.
-The FCPSOn project, with the mission to increase equitable access to meaningful learning experiences and technology that supports student learning needs both at school and at home were on an accelerated schedule in fiscal year 2020.
-All middle school students were provided with laptops in April to facilitate distance learning for the remainder of the school year. - Goal 2 Caring Culture As a vastly diverse school division, FCPS strives to foster an environment where students, parents, and staff feel welcomed and empowered to make healthy life choices.
-FCPS created a student-focused web page about vaping risks.
-The site includes videos featuring students and additional resources focused on student wellness.
-There is also a parent resource webpage about vaping risks and a Healthy Minds blog designed for parents, educators, and community-based providers who are interested in supporting student mental health and wellness.
-There was also continued work around Cultural Proficiency training for all staff and opportunities to attend cultural proficiency cohorts and cultural proficiency academy courses. - Goal 3 Premier Workforce Again in fiscal year 2020, the strategic focus was on employee compensation.
+Through the FCPSOn initiative, all students now have access to a FCPS provided individual computer or tablet to facilitate distance or hybrid learning environment. - Goal 2 Caring Culture As a vastly diverse school division, FCPS strives to foster an environment where students, parents, and staff feel welcomed and empowered to make healthy life choices.
+FCPS continues to focus on implementing best practices that ensure all schools demonstrate a culturally responsive and welcoming environment for all students, families, and staff.
+As well as fostering an environment that encourages students and staff to make healthy life choices.
+Funding was provided to conduct family engagement surveys, add additional school counselors and substance abuse specialists.
+There was also continued work around the expansion of cultural proficiency cohorts and training for staff during fiscal year 2021. - Goal 3 Premier Workforce The strategic focus was on market-competitive employee compensation; recruit, hire, and retain exceptional employees.
 There was continued progress towards maintaining pay scales within 90-105 percent of market pay.
-In line with building a premier workforce, the Superintendent emphasized the need to attain greater workforce diversity and equity within the school division, an effort, which was a budget priority for fiscal year 2020 and is being embedded throughout the organization. - Goal 4 Resource Stewardship The leadership team continued implementation of the Strategic Decision-Making Cycle for Resource Allocation (SDMC) to align and identify critical resources to strategic aims.
-The SDMC for resource allocation will support the division's regular review of the allocation of funds ensuring that programs with the greatest impact receive funding.
-Additionally, identifying prioritized actions in the streamlined strategic plan provides a framework for targeted resources to achieve measurable, short term goals.
-Beginning in fiscal year 2020, the entire FCPS budget were categorized by the four goals, with strategic work in support of the desired outcomes.
+In line with building a premier workforce, the Superintendent emphasized the need to attain greater workforce diversity and equity within the school division, an effort, which was a budget priority for fiscal year 2021 and is being embedded throughout the organization.
+A compensation study was commissioned to evaluate pay scales for all employees.
+Funds were infused into salary scales to ensure market competitive compensation and the School Board endorsed pay for non-exempt employees during pandemic closures to retain experienced staff. - Goal 4 Resource Stewardship FCPS created the Strategic Decision-Making Cycle for Resource Allocation (SDMC) framework as an operating tool intended to connect Strategic Plan activities, decision making, and resource allocation.
+The SDMC framework guides FCPS' alignment of resources to Division priorities and determines whether resources are being used effectively.
+Once priorities, or desired outcomes are identified, the remaining framework can be used to direct funds towards prioritized programs and then to evaluate how well those funds were used and ultimately decide whether adjustments are needed to achieve the outcome.
+The framework has become the central process for aligning funding and resources in the Division.